TerriaJS/terriajs/doc/contributing/traits-in-depth.md

 ### Definition `override`

-`override` values can be used to "override" the `definition` stratum values and lower level strata (that isn't a result of a user interaction).
+`override` values can be used to "override" the `definition` stratum values (and lower level strata).

 Some use cases:

 - To override invalid `definition` values
-- Apply `itemProperties`
+- Apply `itemProperties` to a model

 ### User `user`